dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 resumes execution.

-Wouldn’t it be nice if you could halt a routine’s execution, take a look at the value of  any of your variables, and then continue execution?
-Well, that’s exactly what you can do by setting a breakpoint.
+Wouldn't it be nice if you could halt a routine's execution, take a look at the value of  any of your variables, and then continue execution?
+Well, that's exactly what you can do by setting a breakpoint.
 You can set a breakpoint in your VBA code in

 several ways: